MewsSystems/gitbook-connector-api/operations/loyaltymemberships.md

 ## Get all loyalty memberships

-Returns all loyalty memberships of the enterprise (in the given activity states), optionally filtered by specific loyalty membership identifiers or other filter parameters.
+Returns all loyalty memberships of the enterprise, optionally filtered by specific loyalty membership identifiers, activity states, or other filter parameters.
 Note this operation uses [Pagination](../guidelines/pagination.md) and supports [Portfolio Access Tokens](../guidelines/multi-property.md).

 ### Request